markstan/azure-docs/articles/backup/backup-azure-vms-encryption.md

 Use the steps mentioned in the article [Backup Azure VMs to recovery services vault](backup-azure-arm-vms.md) to trigger backup job.

 ### Continue backups of already backed up VMs with encryption enabled
-If you have VMs already being backup up in recovery services vault and have been enabled for encryption at a later point, you must give permissions to backup service to access key vault for backups to continue.
-You can provide these permissions in PowerShell using steps mentioned in **Enable Backup** section of [PowerShell documentation](backup-azure-vms-automation.md).
+If you have VMs already being backed up to a Recovery Services Vault and then enable encryption at a later point, you must give permissions to the backup service to access the key vault for backups to succeed.
+You can provide these permissions in PowerShell using the steps mentioned in the **Enable Backup** section of the [PowerShell documentation](backup-azure-vms-automation.md).

 ## Restore encrypted VM
-To restore encrypted VM, first Restore Disks using steps mentioned in section **Restore backed up disks** in [Choosing VM restore configuration](backup-azure-arm-restore-vms.md#choosing-a-vm-restore-configuration).
-After that, you can use one of the following options:
+To restore an encrypted VM, first restore the VM's disks using the steps mentioned in section **Restore backed up disks** in [Choosing VM restore configuration](backup-azure-arm-restore-vms.md#choosing-a-vm-restore-configuration).
+After that, you can choose one of the following options:
 * Use the PowerShell steps mentioned in [Create a VM from restored disks](backup-azure-vms-automation.md#create-a-vm-from-restored-disks) to create full VM from restored disks.
 * OR, [Use template generated as part of Restore Disks](backup-azure-arm-restore-vms.md#use-templates-to-customize-restore-vm) to create VMs from restored disks.
 Templates can be used only for recovery points created after 26 April 2017.